azdavis/azdavis.net/posts/define-pl-01-en.md

 ## Hatsugen, a small language

+First, we will give a name to our language.

-There's an excellent [series of blog posts][eldiro] about implementing a programming language in Rust.
+There's an excellent [series of blog posts][eldiro] about implementing a programming language.
 As in that series, we'll name our language by translating the English word "utterance" into some other human language.
 I'll choose the target language to be Japanese, [given][jp-resources] my [interests][jp-resume].
 [Thus][jisho-utterance], we will call the language "Hatsugen".

 For now, Hatsugen will have only expressions and types.
 No statements, no input/output, no side effects.